Leth13/QS_Sinsystem_S.meliloti/README.md

 There are a total of 23 reactions characterizing the model.

-The transcription and translation rates of all genes were simplified in one reaction.
+The transcription and translation rates of all genes were simplified in one rate.

 ## Reaction Rates